wasita/wasita.github.io/src/lib/blog/what-aerial-arts-has-taught-me.md

 That talk didn't just inspire me, it gave me a direction.
 I've since made multi-user web apps the cornerstone of how I collect data, and I can say with absolute certainty that this is the approach I want to keep building on.
 It's not that I've mastered it, but I know what excites me and what I aspire to get better at.
 That clarity has been a compass when everything else feels uncertain.

-I've come full-circle even: four years after seeing that 2017 talk, I began my PhD in the same lab as the person who gave that talk.
+I've come full-circle: four years after seeing that 2017 talk, I began my PhD in the same lab where the speaker had been a graduate student.
 The spark I felt as an undergrad wasn't just a passing fascination; it has evolved into a research path and a methodological identity I still feel deeply connected to.

 And on a more practical level, it's also become something I can rely on.
 If I'm feeling unmotivated or stuck in the ambiguity of an analysis, lost in the weeds of parameterizing a model or interpreting noisy results, I know I can return to the concrete, satisfying act of programming.
 There's comfort in the structure of a web app: the clarity of an interface, the logic of an interaction, the visible progress of something coming together.
 It grounds me.
 It reminds me what I can build when everything else feels murky.